Structure II

 Structure X can be seen in the background.

-Looking down on the plaza from structure III.
-To the left (south) is the massive structure I, which turns its back on the plaza and has door openings only on the side away from the plaza.
+Looking down on the plaza from structure III, to the left (south) is the massive structure I, which turns its back on the plaza and has door openings only on the side away from the plaza.

 Southeast Plaza panarama: To the left (south) is structure I, in front (west) is structure II.
 In the foreground is a platform and outer wall from a room in Structure III.